 The Coal Face is a study of the Welsh coal industry seen through the physiognomies of the workforce.

-The 3-d portrait installation is part of Diffusion 2019 – “Sound & Vision” and will exhibit in the Senedd (Welsh Assembly buidling, Cardiff Bay) and Shift (pop-up gallery), Capitol Shoppping Centre, Cardiff, during May.
+The 3-d portrait installation is part of Diffusion 2019 – “Sound & Vision” and will exhibit in the Senedd (Welsh Assembly buidling, Cardiff Bay) and Shift (pop-up gallery), Capitol Shoppping Centre, Cardiff, 01-30th April 2019.